Apply for a licence

 Apply for a certifier licence

-During the period 9 August 2019 to 30 June 2021, private certifiers do not require professional indemnity insurance coverage for performing private certifying functions directly related to external cladding, or the use of external cladding, that does not comply with any of the following:
+The previous professional indemnity exemption timeframe has now been extended.
+Until 30 June 2022, private certifiers do not require professional indemnity insurance coverage for performing private certifying functions directly related to external cladding, or the use of external cladding, that does not comply with any of the following:

 - an Act or other law of the Commonwealth or a State;

 - an Australian Standard;